barcek/progpgQ/README.md

 ## db/

-The 'db' directory contains three files: 'pool.js', 'table.js' and 'crud.js'.
+The 'db' directory contains four files: 'index.js', 'pool.js', 'table.js' and 'crud.js'.

+### index.js

+The 'index.js' file destructures `Table` and `pool` from their modules and exports the `Table` class and an `endPool` function.

 ### pool.js

-The 'pool.js' file requires the `pg` package and the `DB` environment variables to create `pool` and exports this.
+The 'pool.js' file requires the `pg` package and the `DB` environment variables to create a pool exports this as `pool`.

 ### crud.js

-The 'crud.js' file requires `pool` and exports the constructor function `CRUD`, which takes arguments to create a set of standard CRUD queries, specifically `create`, `readById`, `readAll`, `update`, `delete` and `deleteAll`.
+The 'crud.js' file destructures `pool` from its module, as `defaultPool` to support dependency injection, and exports the constructor function `CRUD`, which takes arguments to create a set of standard CRUD queries, specifically `create`, `readById`, `readAll`, `update`, `delete` and `deleteAll`.

 ### table.js

-The 'table.js' file requires `pool` and `CRUD` and exports the constructor function `Table`, which takes arguments to create a table if the table does not exist.
+The 'table.js' file destructures `pool`  and `CRUD` from their modules, each with the 'default-' prefix to support dependency injection, and exports the constructor function `Table`, which takes arguments to create a table if the table does not exist.

 ## utils/

 The 'utils' directory contains a single 'index.js' file for the sole utility function currently used in both 'table.js' and 'crud.js'.

+## test/

+The 'test' directory contains three files: 'db.test.js' with test resources and one unit test each for the `Table` and `CRUD` modules.

 ## .env